I2SE/xpl-rest-api/http_verbs.rst

 ==========

 The RESTful approach strives to use appropriate HTTP verbs for each action.
-For a marjoram device, this only make limited sense: we have a fixed number of physical channels which can be configured and/or their state can be queried.
+For a XPL device, this only make limited sense: we have a fixed number of physical channels which can be configured and/or their state can be queried.
 However, it is not possible to delete and or create such a physical channel.